Who is eligible

 - January 12, 2017

-New Jersey expanded Medicaid in accordance with the ACA, utilizing federal funding to provide health insurance for the newly-eligible population starting in 2014.
+New Jersey expanded Medicaid in accordance with the Affordable Care Act (ACA), utilizing federal funding to provide health insurance for the newly-eligible population starting in 2014.

 As a result, New Jersey’s total Medicaid enrollment increased by nearly 36 percent (462,581 people) between the fall of 2013 and October 2016.
 Total Medicaid enrollment in New Jersey as of October 2016 stood at nearly 1.75 million people.
 Through the end of 2015, New Jersey’s uninsured rate dropped by 35 percent, compared with where it was at the end of 2013.